AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 monastery in Bethlehem, and was the founder of two monasteries in Marseilles.
 He wrote much, and drew the fire of Augustine, whose doctrines he strenuously assailed.
-Neander declares of him, that his views of the divine love extended to all men, \"which wills the salvation of all, and refers everything to this; even subordinating the punishment of the wicked to this simple end.\"[^371] Ueberweg says Cassian \"could not admit that God would save only a portion of the human race, and that Christ died only for the elect.\" Hagenbach states that the erroneous idea that God \"would save only a few\" is in the opinion of Cassian *ingene sacrilegium*, a great sacrilege or blasphemy.
+Neander declares of him, that his views of the divine love extended to all men, "which wills the salvation of all, and refers everything to this; even subordinating the punishment of the wicked to this simple end."[^371] Ueberweg says Cassian "could not admit that God would save only a portion of the human race, and that Christ died only for the elect."
+Hagenbach states that the erroneous idea that God "would save only a few" is in the opinion of Cassian *ingene sacrilegium*, a great sacrilege or blasphemy.
-Neander, in his \"History of Dogmas,\" remarks: "The practically Christian guided him in treating the doctrines of faith; he admitted nothing which was not suited to satisfy thoroughly the religious wants of men....The idea of divine justice in the determination of man\'s lot after the first transgression did not preponderate in Cassian\'s writings as in Augustine\'s, but the idea of a disciplinary divine love, by the leadings of which men are to be led to repentance.
-He appeals also to the mysteriousness of God\'s ways, not as concerns predestination, but the variety of the leadings by which God leads different individuals to salvation.
+Neander, in his "History of Dogmas," remarks: "The practically Christian guided him in treating the doctrines of faith; he admitted nothing which was not suited to satisfy thoroughly the religious wants of men....The idea of divine justice in the determination of man's lot after the first transgression did not preponderate in Cassian's writings as in Augustine's, but the idea of a disciplinary divine love, by the leadings of which men are to be led to repentance.
+He appeals also to the mysteriousness of God's ways, not as concerns predestination, but the variety of the leadings by which God leads different individuals to salvation.
 In no instance, however, can divine grace operate independently of the free self-determination of man; as the husbandman must do his part, but all this avails nothing without the divine blessing, so man must do his part, yet this profits nothing without divine grace."
-To which T. B. Thayer, D. D., adds in the
-\'\'Universalist Quarterly\": \"It is a fact worth noting in this connection, that Cassianus went to Constantinople in AD 403, where he listened to the celebrated Chrysostom, by whom he was ordained as Deacon.
+To which T. B. Thayer, D. D., adds in the ''Universalist Quarterly": "It is a fact worth noting in this connection, that Cassianus went to Constantinople in AD 403, where he listened to the celebrated Chrysostom, by whom he was ordained as Deacon.
 Speaking of Chrysostom, Neander says that but for the necessity